angelrodes/SUDEM/README.md

 At the top of the Matlab script, the following parameters can be changed:

 - Number of points for radial DEMs: Resolution of the interpolated digital elevation models.
-100 azhimuts and 300 distances are considered by default.
+100 azimuths and 300 distances are considered by default.
 More resolution, more precission, longer runs.
 - ```min_distance```: Minimun horizontal distance for near vertical cosmic rays.
 10 cm is considered by default.
 For very deep samples, consider reducing this number.
 - ```randomized_models```: % Number of randomized model used to estimate uncertainties.
 - Attenuationg lengths for cosgenic productions: 160, 850, 5000, and 500 g/cm2, according to the aproximations described in [Rodés, Á. (2021)](https://doi.org/10.3390/geosciences11090362).